ArthurHub/Android-Image-Cropper/README.md

 ## Change log
 *2.5.1* (in-dev)
 - Try solve manifest merger issue by adding `transitive` flag #405 (thx @j-garin)
+- Use thread pool executors for async image loading and cropping operations to prevent app hang if default executor is busy (thx @ruifcardoso)

 *2.5.0*
 - Update to sdk v26